 Queen Victoria Market

-The largest open air market this side of the southern hemisphere, Queen Vic market officially opened in 1878, covering 7 hectares making it one of the few remaining open air markets from the Victorian Era.
+The largest open air market this side of the southern hemisphere, Queen Vic market officially opened in 1878, covering 7 hectares making it one of the few remaining open air markets of that generation.

-For visitors to Melbourne, you could literally spend days travelling the 40 hidden laneways & alleyways in search of local street art, artisanal coffee shops and mysterious gems of Melbourne.
+For visitors to Melbourne, you could literally spend days travelling the 40 hidden laneways & alleyways in search of local street art, artisanal espresso shops and mysterious gems of Melbourne.

 The most famous of all being Hosier Lane, Hardware lane and Centre lane.

-Do you love coffee?
-Then forget about Colombia, Melbourne has one of the best coffee scenes anywhere in the world.
-Of course we don’t grow any coffee in Australia, but our roasting methods and blends have become something of an independent culture in Melbourne in particular.
+Melbourne has one of the best coffee scenes anywhere in the world.
+Of course we don’t grow any in Australia, but our roasting methods and blends have become something of an independent culture in Melbourne in particular.

 As a coffee lover, this is the best thing about Melbourne for visitors and locals alike, our top favourites in the city would be Higher Ground and Hardware Societe Katherine Place.